Need Help?

 7. Enter a password and confirm the password in the required fields.
 Click the Set Password button to process the request

-After completing these steps, you will have successfully completed your Guest Account registration.
+After completing these steps, you will have successfully completed your Guest account registration.
 A link is provided if you need to make any changes to your guest account information.

 You will receive an additional email with instructions on how to log in to the NASA application that you have access to.